 Once you’ve decided when to retire, you also need to choose how you want to take your super money.
 How you choose to take your super will depend on whether you’re likely to return to work, whether you’d like a regular income from your super and whether you would like to make lump-sum withdrawals.

 - Leave your money in super and make lump-sum withdrawals from time to time.

-- Open an allocated pension account to have a regular income stream with the option to make lump-sum withdrawals.
+- Open a pension account to have a regular income stream paid to you.

 You might like to see a financial adviser, accountant or tax adviser to help you decide which option would be best for you.